The latest industry news and insights

 ‘The moment you get access to your email account, you can get hold of all sorts of things, and start phishing your contacts.’
 This is when a hacker would pose as me and retrieve, potentially, the bank account details of my friends and family.
 ‘They’d be very easily able to impersonate you,’ says James.
 And it would be particularly easy in my case because all my contacts, along with their smart phone data that includes numbers and emails, were accessible.
 I had sent off my phone after a report published a fortnight ago by The National Cyber Security Centre — part of GCHQ — implored consumers to be aware of how much data was now stored on their phones and the ‘importance of erasing this before selling so that it does not inadvertently fall into the hands of criminals’.

 Figures suggest that a vast number of people are failing to adequately wipe their phones before selling them on the second-hand market.
 Research released yesterday by cyber security firm Kaspersky suggests that there are tens of thousands of phones for sale with private information still on them.
 Kaspersky surveyed consumers across the UK and Germany.
-Of those who have bought a second-hand mobile device, 18 per cent said they had found photos, eight per cent had found login details and passwords, and seven per cent had found identification documents such as driver’s licence.
+Of those who have bought a second-hand mobile device, 18 per cent said they had found photos, eight per cent had found login details and passwords, and seven per cent had found identification documents such as a driver’s licence.

 This was from a survey.
 It is conceivable that some people were exaggerating.
 But the security company also bought 185 random devices from the likes of eBay, Facebook Marketplace, and Amazon, all of which are popular places to buy second-hand phones and laptops.
 It found 16 per cent had ‘in plain sight’ data, such as photos or messages, easily accessible for anyone to see and read.
 More worryingly, a further 73 per cent had data that was accessible to anyone with a bit of tech know-how.
 Photographs of people posing with class-A drugs, nude pictures, scans of people’s driving licences and passports, tax documents, bank details and a wealth of incriminating data was buried in these devices — if you knew how to find them.
 That means a mere 11 per cent were properly wiped clean of all their data.